efJerryYang/xv6-labs-2021/cow/README.md

 The idea applied here is similar to that used in the `copyout` function, as instructed.
 We still use the pointer to the `pte` so that we don't need to call the `mappages` function to `walk` through the `va` again.
 <!-- The idea applied here is similar to that in copyout, just as the instructions hinted.
 We still use the pointer of `pte` so that we do not need to call function `mappages` to `walk` through the `va` again. -->

 However, something went wrong in the `usertests` even though the `cowtest` passed.
 It resulted in a kernel trap when running the `usertests` copyout.
-I tried several approaches here, including moving the page reference count into the `kfree` function as many bloggers do, and handling the MAXVA problem in the page fault handling section.
+We tried several approaches here, including moving the page reference count into the `kfree` function as many bloggers do, and handling the `MAXVA` problem in the page fault handling section.
 <!-- However, something crashed in the usertests even when the cowtest pass, and it yield a kernel trap when running the usertests copyout.
 I tried several attempts here, including move the page reference count into the kfree function as many bloggers do, handle the MAXVA problem in page fault handling section and so on. -->

-The updated code is explained below, although it still only passes the `cowtest` and gets stuck even at the first `usertests`, which makes things worse, but I forgot to commit my previous code here, only the commented code line remains.
+The updated code is explained below, although it still only passes the `cowtest` and gets stuck even at the first `usertests`, which makes things worse, but we forgot to commit our previous code here, only the commented code lines remained.
 <!-- The updated code are explained as follows, though can only pass cowtest, and even stuck at the first usertests. -->

-First, I rewrote my `uvmcopy` function as many bloggers do - I just removed the allocation part but kept the `mappages` function here.
+First, we rewrote our `uvmcopy` function as many bloggers do - we just removed the allocation part but kept the `mappages` function here.
 This is because it is okay to use `mappages` here to ensure the correctness of the code before passing the `usertests`.
-That is, I made as few changes to the original code as possible for now.
+That is, we made as few changes to the original code as possible for now.
 <!-- First, I rewrite my uvmcopy function as many bloggers do - just remove the allocating part but remain the mappages function here, because it okay to use mappages here to guarantee the correctness of code before passing the usertests.
 That is, make as least changes to the original code as possible now. -->

 ```c